Auckland man finds piece of plastic in his takeaway pizza

 An Auckland man says he was lucky to have noticed the piece of plastic in the pizza slice he was about to hand to his child for lunch before.

-Elvin Sharma, from Manukau, told the Herald he ordered some pizza from The Food Hut in Otahuhu via Uber Eats yesterday and it wasn't until he after reheating it this morning to give to his children that he noticed a piece of black plastic poking out from one of the slices.
+The man, from Manukau, told the Herald he ordered some pizza from The Food Hut in Otahuhu via Uber Eats yesterday and it wasn't until he after reheating it this morning to give to his children that he noticed a piece of black plastic poking out from one of the slices.

 "I didn't notice the plastic until one of them picked it up.
 I saw some black stuff when we separated the slices and noticed it was plastic," he said.